Buying a house in Spain

 by the College of Notaries and do not vary.
 You do not the notary during

 the meeting, he will normally be authorized to withdraw the charges

 from your account.

 The buyer also pais the transfer tax in Spain, the Impuestos sobre Trans Patrimoniales (ITP)

 The seller pais the Plusvalia, a property tax on the appreciation of the land. a Casas Real estate agent escorts seller to do this payment and checkes that this happens, because if the seller does not, these new owners have to pay the taxes.

-The total cost of the transfer, you can calculate on this site of one of our colleagues that we can Google in English translation:
+The total cost of the transfer, you can calculate on this site:

 When the property owner is a foreigner and not registered in Spain (a